Wild Mushroom Stroganoff with Red Miso

-People who love to cook often love to cook for other people, and the more comfortable and creative we get, the more adventurous we become with expressing this.
-We start to tweak and mash recipes together in an effort to create something new, hoping that one of them will stick with someone we love cooking for.
-I do this for Nate frequently; I’m always on the search for something that will become his new favorite recipe (unseating my homemade gnocchi’s top spot), and recently I struck gold: pure umami gold.
+People who love to cook often love to cook for other people, and the more comfortable and creative we get, the more adventurous we become with cooking for the ones we love.
+We start to tweak and mash recipes together in an effort to create something new, hoping that one of them will rise above and be a new favorite.
+I do this for Nate frequently; I’m always on the search for something that will become his new favorite recipe (unseating my homemade gnocchi’s top spot is no easy feat), and recently I struck gold: pure umami gold.

-This stroganoff recipe isn’t too far removed from all the usual suspects you’ll see floating all over the internet, but I will say that it definitely has a twist.
+This stroganoff recipe isn’t too far removed from all the usual suspects you’ll see floating all over the internet, but I will say that it has a twist.
 The mushrooms are submerged and simmered in sherry wine and broth to draw out more of their flavor into the sauce, and it’s finished with soy sauce and red miso added to the sour cream to boost its savory flavor even further.

 Note: This recipe can be easily made vegetarian if desired.
 Omit the beef and beef broth and include a handful of dried mushrooms to it instead.
 When you rehydrate the mushrooms in water, use a cup of the leftover broth to add to the confit.
-The sauce will turn out earthy, woodsy, and immensely delicious.
+The sauce will turn out earthy, woodsy, and delicious.

 Wild Mushroom Stroganoff with Red Miso: